The foods we eat affect our well-being.

 - Pre-made or pre-packaged convenience foods may be handy.
 But they are often high in fat, salt, sugar, and calories.
 If you must eat packaged foods, check the Nutrition Facts label and watch your serving size.

-- If you are gluten-free, for example, there are many naturally wheat-free grains, meat, and produce.
-As well, you can enjoy modified breads, pastas, and baked goods.
+- If you are gluten-free, for example, there are many naturally wheat-free grains, beans and lentils, and produce.
+As well, you can enjoy modified breads and pasta.

-- Healthy snacks might include nuts, dried fruit, baby carrots and hummus, roasted chickpeas, hard boiled eggs, tuna and whole grain crackers, air-popped popcorn, frozen yogurt, whole grain crackers with low fat cheese.
+- Healthy snacks might include nuts, baby carrots and hummus, roasted chickpeas, hard cooked eggs, tuna and whole grain crackers, air-popped popcorn, whole grain crackers with lower-fat, lower-sodium cheese.

 - Keep a running list of meals your family enjoys, and get your kids to help choose some of your weekly meals.